evshiron/nwjs-builder/README.md

 ## Development

-This project is still in early stage and currently lacks building for Linux support (which should be very same as for Windows but I don't have a Linux VM so...).
+This project is still in __early stage__, although everything should just work.

+Welcome to try it out, but __use it on your own risk when used in production__.

 PRs and issues are appreciated.